tinyvmi/tinyvmi-blog-hugo/content/post/w13-final.md

 will label the VM as type **domU_t1**, under role of **system_r**, and user of **system_u**, user **system_u**.
 Type is the lowest level of category.
 Multiple types can be defined as one role multiple roles as one user.

 Permissions are granted based on the types of a VM.
-For example, the permission of ``map_read`` allow a domain to map other domain's memory with read only permission.
+For example, the permission of ``map_read`` allows a domain to map other domain's memory with read-only permission.
 The policy:

 ```
 allow domU_t1 domU_t2:mmu {map_read};